AngryCarrot789/FramePFX/docs/Plugins.md

 Icon can be passed to context menu entries and used in toolbar buttons

 > Accessing underlying icon pixel data is not currently implemented but is certainly possible; SVG icons for example would have to be rendered first using `RenderTargetBitmap`.

+# Toolbars

+FramePFX provides a way to dynamically add UI components, such as buttons and toggle buttons, that can execute custom user code or commands.
+This is to allow plugins to add UI components without having to necessarily dig into the raw UI components (like Buttons, ToggleButtons, etc.)

+These are the current toolbars available and their class:
+- `TimelineToolBarManager`: The toolbar at the bottom of the timeline.
+Supports west and east anchored buttons
+- `ControlSurfaceListToolBarManager`: The toolbar at the bottom of the control surface list.
+- `ViewPortToolBarManager`: The toolbar just below the view port.
+Supports west, center and east anchoring

 ## End
 This documentation is still being updated, there's a few things missing.